harithmanoj/Design-RiSC16/README.md

 # RISC16 Architecture
 ## Registers

-Accessible registers r0 to r7.
+Accessible 16 bit registers r0 to r7.

 r0 always has value 0, even after writing to it.